 Your settlement or judgment award depends mainly on the severity of your TBI and the prognosis for future recovery.
 Someone who requires around-the-clock care will naturally have more expenses — from medical bills to ongoing care costs — than someone who suffered a relatively minor concussion and returned to work a month after the injury.

-For a free legal consultation with a traumatic brain injury lawyer serving Worthington, call (877) 538-1116
+For a free legal consultation with a traumatic brain injury attorney in Worthington, call (614) 538-1116

 How We Can Help Recover the Money You Need After a TBI